JanNeoV/fabric-dbt-eurostat/README.md

-Below is a sample **README.md** you could include in your GitHub repository.
-It explains the context, dependencies, and how to run the project.
-Feel free to adjust wording or formatting as desired.

----

 # Fabric Eurostat DBT Project

 This repo demonstrates using [dbt](https://www.getdbt.com/) with Microsoft Fabric to transform data from Eurostat.
 It draws heavily on: